 You’ll feel empowered and be more confident

-There is nothing more empowering than knowing you can handle a dangerous situation logically and calmly.
-The skills you learn also boost confidence because it empowers you to be a woman who can stand her ground.
+There’s nothing more empowering than knowing you can handle a dangerous situation logically and calmly.
+The women’s self defense skills you learn also boost your confidence because it empowers you to be a woman who can stand her ground.

 You’ll learn to be disciplined

-Taking up self-defense classes is an art form, and it takes discipline to do.
+Self defense classes are an art form, and it takes discipline to attend each class.
 The beauty of learning to be disciplined is you can apply it to different aspects of your life.
 Ultimately, you know how to be calmer and more observant and remember to be more responsive rather than reactive.

 You’ll learn to be more independent